parthspatel/nix-model-repo/docs/sphinx/getting-started.md

 # Getting Started

-This guide will help you get started with Nix AI Models.
+This guide will help you get started with Nix Model Repo.

 ## Prerequisites